 The entire faculty is committed to teaching at all levels — lectures and conferences, walk rounds, operative and procedural instruction, office management of patients, as well as administrative and financial advice concerning running a practice in colon and rectal surgery.

-The colorectal resident is encouraged to participate in clinical research during training and is expected to submit an abstract to the ASCRS annual meeting and to local and regional meetings, as well as to participate in the annual Stony Brook Surgery Research Day.
+The colorectal resident is encouraged to participate in clinical research during training and is expected to submit an abstract to the ASCRS annual meeting and to local and regional meetings, as well as participating in the annual Stony Brook Surgery Research Day.
 Several studies, which have been approved by Stony Brook's Institutional Review Board, are in progress.
 The resident is expected to participate in all aspects of these trials.

 Our faculty includes national and international leaders in the field of colon and rectal surgery, as shown by their distinguished contributions to the surgical literature: Selected Faculty Publications 2000–Present.

-The resident receives one-month vacation per year, in accordance with the GME requirements of both institutions, and are entitled to salary and benefits at the PGY-6 level ($88,189).
+The resident receives one-month vacation per year, in accordance with the GME requirements of both institutions, and is entitled to salary and benefits at the PGY-6 level ($88,189).
 No housing is provided.
 The resident will be sent to the national meeting of the American Society of Colon and Rectal Surgeons as a guest of the Division of Colon and Rectal Surgery.
 Additionally, the resident participates in various specialty training courses throughout the year, including the Association of Program Directors Career Course and a robotic training course.

 Explore more about life on Long Island here which offers both town (NYC) and country (SB), including wine country.